deanishe/alfred-firefox/doc/usage.md

 - `dl [<query>]` — Search downloads
   - `↩` — Open downloaded file
   - `⌘↩` — Reveal downloaded file in Finder
+  - `<your hotkey here>` — Show tab actions for active tab.
+You must assign your own Hotkey to use this very useful function.
 - `ffass [<query>]` — Workflow status & setup
   - "Connected to Firefox" / "No Connection to Firefox" — Whether workflow can connect to Firefox
   - "Register Workflow with Firefox" — Install native app manifest so Firefox knows where to find the workflow.
 This should only be necessary if you've moved the workflow.
+  - "Install Firefox Extension" — Get the Firefox extension for this workflow.
   - "Workflow is Up to Date" / "Update Available" — Whether a newer version of the workflow is available.
   - "Open Scripts Directory" — Open the custom scripts directory.
 You can add your own URL actions and/or icons here.
 See [Scripts](scripts.md) for details.
   - "Documentation" — Open these help pages in your browser.